MehrShahbaz/kotlin-lotto/README.md

 - [x] Generates List of Lotto tickets
   - [x] each ticket is a random set
   - [x] number of tickets equals purchaseAmount / 1000

+### Winning Numbers
+- [ ] Bonus number in range 0 and 50
+- [ ] Bonus number different than winning numbers
+- [ ] Stores winning numbers as a Lotto ticket